aditikilledar/burnout-proj3/README.md

 5. Exercise of the day was static, which defeats the purpose.
 Fixed, it is now random.
 6. Linechart on the landing page was incorrect.
 Fixed.

+# Future Scope
+The application can be extended with features like:

+1. Counting macros.
+2. Adding a chat bot/assistant.
+3. Linking with an activity tracker like fitbit.
+4. Provides standard diet plans.
+5. Dockerize the application.
+6. Taking the user's medical history into account.
+7. Finding fitness buddies.
+(Integrating social media)

    # Contributors